vieuxcolon/LLM-backdoor-detection-and-remediation/README.md

 ## Licenses

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://opensource.org/licenses/MIT) for details.

 ---